e-w-davis/e-w-davis/README.md

 ### Hey there!

 My name's Eric and I'm a software engineer at the General Assembly bootcamp.
-I love working on complex projects and I am really having fun while learning (I'm always learning)!
+I love working on new projects and I am really having fun while learning (I'm always learning)!

 ~~*~*~*~~~~~*~*~*~~~~~*~*~*~~~~~*~*~*~~~~~*~*~*~~~~~*~*~*~~~~~*~*~*~~~~~*~*~*~~~~~*~*~*~~~~~*~*~*~~~~~*~*~*~~